 Made from just 8 ingredients, these no-bake scotcheroos cereal bars are chewy, crispy, and downright irresistible.
 Combining butterscotch, real chocolate, creamy peanut butter, sea salt, and rice krispies cereal, these are as easy as they are flavorful.
 Most traditional recipes call for corn syrup, but I use honey instead.

-Welcome to day 5 in Sally’s Cookie Palooza!
-After a week full of cookies, I think it’s time for some squares.
-Scotcheroos totally count as holiday cookies.
-In fact, I can’t think of any holiday where these bars aren’t welcome.
+This recipe is part of my annual holiday cookie countdown called Sally’s Cookie Palooza.
+Scotcheroos definitely count as holiday cookies.
+In fact, I can’t think of any holiday where these bars aren’t welcome. 😉

 What are Scotcheroos Bars?